PPMESSAGE/ppcom-android-sdk/README.md

 }

 ```

-## PPMessageSDK

-`PPMessageSDK` is core lib and distributed with gradle.
+### Build with PPComSDK

-In your module build.gradle add
+In your module build.gradle add the following in dependencies

 ```
 compile 'com.ppmessage:ppcomsdk:0.0.26'
 ```

 Please see [PPComDemo](PPComDemo/app/build.gradle.jcenter)

+## PPMessageSDK

+`PPMessageSDK` is core lib and distributed with gradle.

+PPComSDK will automatically include PPMessageSDK